The Perfect Woman (1949 film): Original play

 The original play debuted on 11 September 1948 and ran for 224 performances.

 Production

-Producers George and Alfred Black were sons of a famous producer.

-Roc made the film after spending several months in Paris, where she made Retour and The Man on the Eiffel Tower.
-Roc was under contract to J. Arthur Rank at the time.
+Roc was under contract to J. Arthur Rank at the time but left the organisation before the film was released.
 Filming took place in January 1949.
 The film was shot in 38 days at only three-quarters of its budgeted cost.
 It was made at Denham Studios with sets designed by James Elder Wills.

 Pamela Devis was cast as the robot because of her resemblance to Roc.